About Me

 Freelance life started to become a reality!

-Fast forward two more years, and we’re in the crypto winter of 2018.
-Bitcoin dropped hard, Ethereum was the new kid on the block but still had issues, and every ICO which took place wouldn’t survive in the long run.
-At the same time, we also saw the rise of many fintechs.
-Whether that be in Europe or the US, it seemed like I had found my calling.
+Fast-forward two more years, and we’re in the crypto winter of 2018.
+Bitcoin dropped hard, Ethereum was the new kid on the block but still had issues, and every ICO that took place wouldn’t survive in the long run.

-Now, this doesn’t mean that every one of them is evil.
-I genuinely believe that some of these companies want to solve real-world problems.
-But it’s weird that we want to build decentralized infrastructures while keeping safeguards in place with companies or investors.
 During this time, I also managed to work with some of these crypto or web3 projects and realized how many of them were in it to make money, which is a shame.
 I decided to focus on just one ecosystem.

 What to expect in the near future

-But instead of seeing Bitcoin as the solution to everything, I started questioning more of the narratives and finding different solutions.
-One of them is fintech.
-Bitcoin can be integrated into our daily lives and bring all its advantages if we’re open to collaborating.
-Instead of looking at it as an investment, we need to focus on the network effects and how it can be used in everyday life.
+If we collaborate, Bitcoin can be integrated into our daily lives and bring all its advantages.
+Instead of looking at it as an investment, we need to focus on its network effects and how it can be used in everyday life.

 With that in mind, I hope you’ll enjoy my articles and pick up something new every time you come back.
 If you wish to get in contact with me, don’t hesitate and reach out via EmailTwitter, or LinkedIn.